nobl/ioBroker.senec/README.md

 * Translated status get an extra datapoint with _Text as postfix.
 Former translations that didn't add an extra dp will now revert to their numeric representation and add the _Text DP.
 * Translations are now handled via lib/state_trans.js for all 3 languages available in the senec system (german, english, italian).
 * Language used is decided by the language of the SENEC appliance.

-### 1.2.0 (NoBl)
-* Added datapoints for: PM1OBJ1, PM1OBJ2, EG_CONTROL, RTC, PM1, TEMPMEASURE, DEBUG, SOCKETS, CASC, WALLBOX, CONNX50, STECA (please report wrong / missing units).
-* Adapter now calculates day/week/month/year-values for: STATISTIC.LIVE_GRID_EXPORT, STATISTIC.LIVE_GRID_IMPORT, STATISTIC.LIVE_HOUSE_CONS, STATISTIC.LIVE_PV_GEN, STATISTIC.LIVE_BAT_CHARGE_MASTER, STATISTIC.LIVE_BAT_DISCHARGE_MASTER.
-Calculated values can be found below the "_calc." datapoint.
-Information about daily values was removed from the API by SENEC in the past.
-So here we go again ...

-### 1.1.1 (NoBl)
-* Object attributes are updated to what they are expected to be: unit, description, datatype (this will break anything that still relies on datapoints being STRING that aren't meant to be string)

-### 1.1.0 (NoBl)
-* Updated to current adapter template
-* Integrated GitHub Testing and auto npm publishing
-* Some other administrative updates

 ### [Former Updates](CHANGELOG_old.md)